ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 ### IBM Cloud Service Framework Integration

-The IBM Cloud Service Framework provides a streamlined experience, with the **IBM Cloud Service Broker** allowing users to choose services from the catalog and specify deployment parameters.
-The **Resource Management Controller (RMC)** automates provisioning tasks and VM configurations for DR, ensuring a smooth and intuitive user experience.
-Additional IBM Cloud services, like **Activity Tracker**, **Cloud Object Storage**, and **Key Management**, provide a secure and compliant environment, with reliable connectivity through redundant network connections.
+The **IBM Cloud Service Framework** provides a streamlined experience for disaster recovery (DR) automation.
+At the heart of this framework, the **Service Broker** manages resources for compute, storage, and network, enabling users to select DR services from the **IBM Cloud Catalog** and specify deployment parameters with ease.
+The **Resource Management Controller (RMC)** automates provisioning tasks and configures VMs for DR, ensuring a seamless and intuitive user experience.

+Additional IBM Cloud services, such as Activity Tracker, IBM LogDNA, Cloud Object Storage (COS), and Key Management, support the DR solution by enhancing security, auditability, and compliance.
+These services are interconnected through secure, redundant network paths, providing a reliable and resilient environment for business continuity.

 ### Flexible Billing Model